 WordPress is extremely popular software that is used by 27% of the web (according to wordpress.org).
 You may have already used WordPress yourself but if not, then it’s likely that there is someone local to you who is familiar with it and who you could ask for help if you need it.
 WordPress’s popularity means there are numerous books, online tutorials, articles, courses and Facebook groups to help you learn how to use it.

-Like Weebly and Squarespace, WordPress.com is a complete package that includes maintenance and security as well as hosting.
-If you choose one of these options, then you won’t have to worry about making sure that the software running your site is kept up to date.
+Like other page builders, such as Weebly and Squarespace, WordPress.com is a complete package that includes maintenance and security as well as hosting, meaning that you don’t have to worry about making sure that the software running your site is kept up to date.
 WordPress.com is a fully hosted platform that is quite different from self-hosted WordPress.

 Comparison with Self-Hosted WordPress

-If you choose self-hosted WordPress then, unless you pay extra for managed hosting, you’ll need to keep your site’s software up to date yourself.
+If you choose self-hosted WordPress then, unless you pay extra for managed hosting or your host allows you to set up automatic updates, you’ll need to keep your site’s software up to date yourself.
 You have to make sure that everything is updated when new versions are released because hackers can exploit vulnerabilities in older versions.

 If I set up a self-hosted WordPress website for you, I’ll install the WordFence plugin so that whenever an update is required you’ll receive an email to let you know.
 When you log into your WordPress dashboard you’ll be prompted to carry out the update.

-If you don’t want to be bothered with frequent updates, then something like WordPress.com, Weebly or Squarespace might suit you better.
-These solutions also mean that you don’t need to worry about keeping your website backed up yourself.
+If you don’t want to be bothered with frequent updates, then WordPress.com might suit you better, and would also mean that you don’t need to worry about keeping your website backed up yourself.
 Whereas with self-hosted WordPress you should always have a back up in case anything goes wrong with your site.

 If you think you may want to move to self-hosted WordPress in the future then WordPress.com could be a good place to start.
 It’s possible to import the contents of a Weebly or Squarespace website into WordPress, but the switch from WordPress.com to self-hosted WordPress would be more straightforward.